Liturgical Ministries

 pack287@stmatthewtn.org

-Pack 287 proudly serves Saint Matthew Catholic Church and the broader community, offering an enriching experience for children and their family members.
+Pack 287 proudly serves Saint Matthew Catholic Church and the broader community, offering an enriching experience for children (kindergarten through 5th grade) and their family members.
 Our vibrant, parent-led program emphasizes growth, achievement, and family involvement with high-quality activities, including camping, hiking, fishing, cooking, safety skills, whittling, pinewood derby races, rain gutter regatta boat races, community service projects, excursions, and more.
 We welcome you to join our dedicated volunteer leadership team and partake in our meetings.
 We typically hold one pack meeting or event monthly in addition to monthly den activities (pack activities are for all scouts; den activities are for scouts in your child’s grade only).
 To register for Pack 287, click here: bit.ly/pack287

 Family Service Ministry